Anders429/more_ranges/README.md

 ```

 ## Minimum Supported Rust Version
-This crate is guaranteed to compile on stable `rustc 1.28.0` and up.
+This crate is guaranteed to compile on stable `rustc 1.13.0` and up.
+Some functionality requires
+later versions.
+See the [documentation](https://docs.rs/more_ranges/) for version requirements on
+individual items.

 ## License
 This project is licensed under either of